Research & Development Society

 That’s right – they want to give you company-specific, on-the-job training …and they would prefer this training to start NOW.

-The Sooner You Transition, The More Successful Your Career Will Be.
+The Sooner You Get Hired, The More Successful Your Career Will Be.

-“The R&D Career Track provides a more intimate setting that allowed me to learn from other PhDs going through the same job search process as me.
-The advice I received was high quality and from current industry research scientists”
+“The R&D Society provides a more intimate setting that allowed me to learn from top R&D professionals and get community support from others going through the same job search process as me.
+The advice I received was high quality and from current corporate research scientists.”

-“Receiving targeted feedback regarding research scientist interviews, presentations, resumes, and networking from current industry research scientists gave me confidence and ensured I was approaching my R&D job search correctly.”
+“Receiving targeted feedback regarding research scientist interviews, presentations, and resumes from current industry research scientists gave me confidence and ensured I was approaching my R&D job search correctly.”

-Here's The Targeted Mentoring You'll Receive From The Third Edition Of The R&D Career Track...
+Here's The Targeted Guidance You'll Receive From The Third Edition Of The R&D Society...

-You know you want to pursue a career in R&D but don’t know where to start or what are the options that the field has to offer PhDs.
+You know you want to pursue a career in R&D but don’t know where to start or what are the options that the field has to offer.
 This module covers…

 • The importance of R&D for innovation in different industries.
 By the end of this module, you will have a broad understanding of the R&D field and the role it plays in guaranteeing that companies in different industries can innovate and stay relevant in the market.

-• Relevant trends in Research and Development.
-You might think that R&D is only relevant in the pharma and biotech industries, but in reality, all enterprises – private companies, public companies, and even full countries – invest in Research and Development.
-By the end of this module, you will be expert in trends that are shaping the R&D Marketplace.
+• Relevant trends in both research and development You might think that R&D is only relevant in the biotech, tech and pharmaceutical industries, but in reality, all enterprises – private companies, public companies, and even full countries – invest in both research and development.
+By the end of this module, you will be expert in the trends that are shaping R&D in the global economy.

-• The different industries that invest in Research and Development—from food and beverage to gaming.
-Understand the goals and interest of companies in each industry and why working in cosmetics might suit you better than working in telecom or vice versa.
+• The different sectors that invest in R&D beyond biotech, tech and pharmaceuticals—from food and beverage to gaming.
+Understand the goals and interest of companies in each industry and why, for example, working in cosmetics or telecom might suit you best.

 • What you need to know about global R&D investments.

-You understand academic life, but, more than likely, R&D positions are a mystery.
-To demystify the world of research and development and help you know what to expect, this module covers…
+If you’re reading this, more than likely, some R&D positions are a mystery.
+To demystify the world of R&D, including new positions that might be a good fit for you, and help you know what to expect in terms of using your skills to get hired into these positions, this module covers…

-• What your typical day will look like once you transfer to an industry position and how your work environment will differ.
-You will understand the tightly focused work environment at major companies currently investing in R&D.
+• What a typical day might look like once you get hired into R&D and how your work environment might differ.
+You will understand what it’s like to use your current skills in a tightly focused work environment at major companies currently investing in R&D.

-• What separates academic and industry research and the difference between R&d companies versus r&D companies.
-By the end of this module, you’ll understand what type of company would best suit your skills and work preferences.
+• What the R&D difference is between R&d (big “R”, little “d”) companies versus r&D (little “r”, big “D”) companies.
+By the end of this module, you’ll understand what type of company would best suit your current skills and work preferences.

-• What you need to know about publishing, conferences, and successfully transitioning to your first job.
+• What you need to know about publishing, conferences, and successfully transitioning to your first or next R&D job.

 • Essential transferable skills for R&D professionals.
 This module details the most sought-after transferable skills for R&D professionals, no matter the industry or company.
-It also explains how you have already developed these skills during your PhD and how to highlight them during the job search.
+The good news is you already have these skills; you developed these skills during your academic training.
+This module will show you how to highlight these skills during the job search using the language of R&D.

-You know that you want to transition into a rewarding industry position where you can stay in close proximity to top of the line research and innovation, but you are only familiar with two or three positions in R&D. To help you evaluate your options and target your job search, this module explores…
+You know that you want to transition into a rewarding R&D position where you can stay in close proximity to cutting-edge research and innovation, but you are not familiar with the dozens of positions available to you in R&D. To help you evaluate your options and target your job search, this module explores…

-• PhD-level industry positions in Research & Development.
-This module explores popular R&D positions for PhDs and how they are different from each other so you can establish the best fit for you and target your job search accordingly.
+• You will be able to explore popular R&D positions and how they are different from each other so you can establish the best fit for you and target your job search accordingly.

-Module #4 Setting Up A Job Search Strategy
+Module #4 Creating A Successful Job Search Strategy

 This module is all about organizing and prioritizing your job search so you can execute the job search process quickly and effectively.
 You’ll discover…

-• The main factors you need to consider when setting up a job search strategy to ensure you get the best results for time invested.
+• The main factors you need to consider when setting up a job search strategy to ensure you get the best results for the time you invest.

 • The two types of event networking activities you should engage in and how one type of networking activity can help you bypass competition to make a positive impression with company professionals.